cleskowsky/cleskowsky.github.io/til.md

 * [ngrok](https://ngrok.com/): A tool to create a public tunnel to a tcp service running on localhost

+# OpenSSL

+Cross posted a few ssh things here because I can never remember where in this doc I put stuff like this ...

+{% highlight bash %}
+# Check a certificate
+openssl x509 -in server.crt -text -noout

+# Check a key
+openssl rsa -in server.key -check

+# Check a csr
+openssl req -text -noout -verify -in server.csr

+# Generate a private key in pem format
+openssl genrsa -out key.pem 2048

+# Then do this if I need a public key too
+openssl rsa -in key.pem -outform PEM -pubout -out public.pem

+# Generate a public/private key in rsa format (Can be used with github + SSH)
+ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+# Github recommends creating a key with the ed25519 algorithm
+ssh-keygen -t ed25519 -C "your_email@example.com"
+{% endhighlight %}

 # Postfix

 * [My random notes about sending email on the internet!](/2021/09/30/sending-email.html)